P.E.I. Liberals propose $76M platform | CBC News

 Liberal plan focuses on job creation, poverty reduction and increased access to education

-The party plans to invest $16.5 million into rental rebates, property tax savings, reducing the basic personal tax amount, and addition of tax credits for in-vitro-fertilization and children's and seniors' activities.
+The party plans to invest $16.5 million into rental rebates, property tax savings, increasing the basic personal tax amount, and through the addition of tax credits for in-vitro-fertilization and children's and seniors' activities.

-The Liberals are proposing a reduction in property taxes by 10 per cent and to provide a tax rebate for affordable rentals.
+The Liberals are proposing a reduction in property taxes of 10 per cent on the first $200,000 of the assessed value of a home, and to provide a tax credit of up to $300 per year to offset the cost of rental units that cost less than $1,500 per month.

+The party says reducing the province's small business tax from 3.5 to 2.5 per cent would also decrease the tax burden for small businesses by $2.7 million per year.

-In the plan, another $15 million would be allocated to healthcare to increased walk-in-clinic capacity and recruitment of rural doctors, lower drug costs for seniors, upgrade mental health services and drop ambulance fees.
+In the plan, another $15 million would be allocated to health care to increase walk-in-clinic capacity and recruitment of rural doctors, lower drug costs for seniors, upgrade mental-health services and drop ambulance fees.

+The commitment comes as the Liberals try to win a fourth consecutive mandate on P.E.I. — a rarity for any party in Island politics.
+The last time it happened was in 1978.

-The Liberal's plan includes a patients-first healthcare plan the party says will ensure faster access to healthcare services.
+The Liberal's plan includes a patients-first health-care plan the party says will ensure faster access to health-care services.
+It also includes a commitment to increase the number of psychiatrists, psychologists and mental-health nurses operating in the province.
+While there are no specifics on numbers of positions to be added, the platform attaches a cost of $1.3 million to that commitment.

+As to how a new Liberal government would pay for the new spending commitments and tax reductions in the party's platform, Liberal Leader Wade MacLauchlan said a budget tabled after the election would draw on his government's "record of both growth and fiscal responsibility."

+MacLauchlan said the province had just closed the books on the previous fiscal year showing another surplus, last estimated by government to be worth $14 million.

-The platform also promises 3,500 full time jobs over the next three years, a $500 Island education bond for every eligible Islander under 16, to increase the George Coles Bursary to $2,700 per year, hire an addition of 150 frontline educational staff and introduce a P.E.I. workers benefits which could support up to 12,600 Island workers.
+The platform also promises 3,500 full-time jobs over the next three years, a $500 Island education bond for every eligible Islander under 16, increasing the George Coles Bursary to $2,700 per year, hiring an additional 150 front-line educational staff and introducing a P.E.I. workers benefits which could support up to 12,600 Island workers.

+On a day when P.E.I.'s new carbon levy pushed gasoline prices up five cents per litre, the Liberal platform says the MacLauchlan government has been "holding the line on fuel taxes — while contributing to the global effort to fight climate change."

+The P.E.I. government has legislated a further one cent increase in gas and diesel taxes for April 1, 2020.
+Beyond that, it's not clear how or whether fuel prices in the province will be affected as the carbon price laid out by Ottawa continues to rise until 2022.

 More P.E.I. news